TheBlueRuby/plutau/README.md

 - Click "Add Singer" and browse to your Utau's folder (the one that contains oto.ini)
 - Input melody with a MIDI sequence (monophonic)
 - Enter the lyrics using one of the following methods:
-    - Enter the lyrics directly into the UI (space-separated phonemes)
+    - Load lyrics from a .txt file (space-separated phonemes)
     - Automate the lyric parameters
     - Use SysEx events to enter characters.
 Use the UTF-8 codepoints (e.g. 0x30 0x42 for あ).